tdunning/Tutorials/_docs/basic_features/Inviscid_Bump.md

 Upon completing this tutorial, the user will be familiar with performing a simulation of internal, inviscid flow through a 2D geometry.
 The specific geometry chosen for the tutorial is a channel with a bump along the lower wall.
 Consequently, the following capabilities of SU2 will be showcased in this tutorial:
 - Steady, 2D Euler equations
 - Multigrid
-- JST numerical scheme in space
+- JST convective scheme in space (2nd-order, centered)
 - Euler implicit time integration
 - Inlet, Outlet, and Euler Wall boundary conditions